-- Successful completion of a bachelor's degree with a GPA of greater than or equal to 3.00 (cumulative), greater than or equal to 3.00 (nutrition courses) and greater than or equal to 3.00 (biological/physical sciences).
+- Successful completion of a bachelor's degree with a GPA of greater than or equal to 3.00 (cumulative), greater than or equal to 3.00 (nutrition courses) and greater than or equal to 3.00 (biological or physical sciences)

-- A signed verification statement or declaration of intent to complete the program signed by the program director from an ACEND-accredited/approved Didactic Program in Dietetics (DPD).
-NCCU does not accept verification statements older than 4 years.
+- A signed verification statement or declaration of intent to complete the program signed by the program director from an ACEND-accredited or approved Didactic Program in Dietetics (DPD).
+NCCU does not accept verification statements older than four years

-- Official transcripts from all universities and post-secondary institutions of learning showing day, month, and year of graduation.
+- Official transcripts from all universities and post-secondary institutions of learning showing the day, month and year of graduation

 - Electronically submit application and fee via DICAS (https://portal.dicas.org).
 Applications will be reviewed by the Dietetic Internship Committee and will be screened based on the above requirements and the following: